- Director: John Huston

 Perhaps the movie’s most memorable bits from a modern perspective are the surprising performances of Lorre and Greenstreet, whose careers were also both re-started by this movie.
 Lorre was a famous movie actor in 1930s Germany, most famously as perhaps the first really iconic movie serial killer in Fritz Lang’s M in 1931, but he was Jewish and had to flee to America when the Nazis came to power.
 The first thing we learn about his character in this movie is that he has a scented business card, which is code to tell the audience that he’s supposed to be gay, and therefore, the movie thinks, is not to be trusted.
 Greenstreet had a long career as a stage actor, but had never been in a movie before Falcon.
 They both proved so popular that they went on to appear in nine more movies together over the next several years, including Casablanca.

 Bogart was only cast in his role after it was turned down by one George Raft, who is almost unknown today but was a bigger star at the time, primarily in gangster movies.
 Raft reportedly “didn’t want to work with a first-time director.”
 He is best known today for the roles he turned down, both this and the Fred MacMurray role in Double Indemnity (one of the other best known film noirs).
-He has the only actor I know of whose Wikipedia page includes a list of roles he turned down in addition to a list of the movies he actually appeared in.
+He is the only actor I know of whose Wikipedia page includes a list of roles he turned down in addition to a list of the movies he actually appeared in.

 This is sometimes considered the first “film noir,” but it’s based on a novel from ten years earlier by Dashiell Hammett (who was a private detective in real life).
 The term then wasn’t actually coined and the genre “canonized” until the late 50s and after, mostly by French film critics.
 It was based out of cynical crime fiction of the Depression, and featured a very distinctive visual and emotional language full of sarcastic, hard-edged dialogue and extremely sharp and prominent shadows.
 I could spend many pages talking about the conventions and origins of the genre, but maybe some other time.
 In 1941, they probably would have categorized this movie as a “crime picture” or a “melodrama.”
 I am pretty much always up for one, even a bad one.
 And this definitely isn’t a bad one.

 It’s amazing how iconic bits of the movie feel despite, again, it consistently almost entirely of people talking to each other in small-to-medium-sized rooms.
 Bogart gets all the most memorable lines.
 His two most memorable out of context include a scene where he yells in Lorre’s face, “When you’re slapped, you’ll take it and like it!”
 Then he slaps him.
-At the end of the movie, when [spoilers] he’s about to turn Mary Astor’s proto femme-fatale into the police, he tells her, coldly, that he “hopes they don’t hang you by your pretty neck.”
+At the end of the movie, when [spoilers] he’s about to turn Mary Astor’s proto femme-fatale into the police, he tells her, coldly, that he “hope[s] they don’t hang you by your pretty neck.”
 The whole movie basically sounds like that.

 John Huston had been a writer in Hollywood for some time before he convinced the studio to let him direct this movie.
 He became the consummate tough-guy adventurer director, much parodied but never duplicated.
 He went on two make two other movies on the AFI Top 100 list (both also with Bogart), along with dozens of others, and also starred in several movies as an actor, including playing the villain in Chinatown opposite Jack Nicholson.
 He also managed the unique achievement of directing both his father (Walter Huston in The Treasure of the Sierra Madre) and his daughter (Anjelica Huston in Prizzi’s Honor) to Oscars.
 He was an extremely interesting guy even beyond all this, and it’s probably inevitable that somebody tries to make a movie about him.
 He married five times and was close friends with Ernest Hemingway.
 He made many different kinds of movies, but if he had a stereotypical movie it ended up involving men on a heroic quest under harsh conditions.
 Ten years after Falcon, he presided over the famous shoot of The African Queen, which involved him trucking Bogart, Katherine Hepburn, and a full Hollywood crew to the middle of jungle, seemingly mostly because he thought it would be interesting.
 In the 1950s, he moved permanently to County Galway in western Ireland and renounced his American citizenship, saying he couldn’t stand to live in America anymore after the HUAC hearings led by Joe McCarthy.
 He bought and restored a huge 1700s mansion there and became “Master of the Hounds” in the annual fox hunt.
 The university film school in Galway is now named after him.